 - It can sometimes seem as though ballet is too strict and boring and there is no room for self-expression.
 You can personalise your bun with discreet ribbons, flowers, jewels, braids, whilst maintaining the classic bun.

 Nursery children: boys and girls may wear comfortable clothes of their own choice.
 Ballet shoes whilst not compulsory, are recommended and they each need to bring a soft toy!

 Regulation RAD kit as shown on RAD website.

 Second Hand Shop

 A new second hand shop will run on the first and last Saturday of every term starting 19 January at Milland Village Hall.
 Here, you’ll have the opportunity to buy clean, but pre-loved ballet clothes/shoes at more affordable prices than in store.
-We’ll also post items on social media, so make sure that you follow us so that you don’t miss out.

 The proceeds generated from the second hand shop will be used to bring extra opportunities, such as competitions, workshops, etc. to the ballet students of the Hilary Marston School of Ballet.

 If you have any second hand ballet kit you want to get rid of and would like to have the opportunity to buy ballet clothes cheaply, please bring any items to lessons on any Saturday and pass to Hilary.
 Any queries about the second hand shop, please contact Hilary.